PKUfudawei/CS182/homework/README.md

-`*.zip` files are all officially released versions of homework.
-(Actually I spend some time collecting them together).
+`*.zip` files are all final offcial releases.
+(Actually I spent some time collecting them together to make sure they are the last versions of homework).

-`hw*/` directories are my implementations.
+My implementations are under `hw*/` directories for reference.